3bood-kr/moodle-local_tickets/README.md

 ## License

-This plugin is released under the [GNU General Public License](http://www.gnu.org/copyleft/gpl.html).
+Feel free to use and modify this plugin.
+It's under the GNU General Public License, which means it's free for everyone!